kongware/ftor/README.md

 * reify effects to first class values
 * immutability and persistent data structures
 * do it recursively
-* respect DRY, SRP and the principle of Least astonishment
+* respect DRY, SRP and the principle of least astonishment

 ## Currying